 Discover great deals and great gifts available for delivery during the COVID-19 pandemic

 'Out of sight, out of mind' couldn't be less applicable to 2020 if it tried.
 Faced with COVID-19, loved ones are on our minds now more than ever, and though we can't go out and hug them, we can spread the love with unique and wonderful lockdown gifts.

 Brighten someone's day with a bunch of flowers or send them a gin, magazine or coffee subscription to brighten up their year.
 Can't take your friend to the pub to celebrate a special birthday?
 Send the bar to them with a beer subscription.
 Looking for lockdown birthday presents needn't be difficult when there is a vast range of online treasures waiting to make someone's day.
 Here is a list of lockdown gift ideas to inspire you.
 Everything listed here is just a few clicks away from being delivered to someone's door (or inbox).

-Other useful guides: 5 recipe box subscription services to try during lockdown, best eco-friendly subscription boxes for a greener 2021, gift websites you need to know about, craft boxes for adults and craft boxes for kids.
+Other useful guides: Mother's Day 2021 gift ideas and inspiration, 5 recipe box subscription services to try during lockdown, best eco-friendly subscription boxes for a greener 2021, gift websites you need to know about, craft boxes for adults and craft boxes for kids.

 It's a simple idea, but sending a card you'd usually hand over in person is an affordable way to celebrate and share some thoughts and love during lockdown.

 Papier collaborates with artists and illustrators so there are plenty of elaborate designs to choose from.
 Moonpig also has tonnes of card designs ready to send and are suitable for all ages.
 Some can be personalised too, so why not chuck in a few photos to make someones day?
 Other popular card sites include Scribbler, Not on the Highstreet, Brainbox Candy, Funky Pigeon, Card Factory for budget cards and Etsy for handmade masterpieces.